ronichester/SL-animals-DVS-stbp/README.md

 <p align="center"> </p>

 The reported results in the SL-animals paper were a test accuracy of 56.2% +- 1.52% in the whole dataset and 71.45% +- 1.74% on the reduced dataset (excluding group S3).
-The results achieved with the implementation published here: (using train/test sets only) **Test Accuracy (whole dataset): 41.32% +- 3.06%**.
+The results achieved with the implementation published here, using train/test sets only: **Test Accuracy (whole dataset): 41.32% +- 3.06%**.

 ## Requirements:
-While not sure if the list below contain the actual minimums, it will run for sure if you do have the following:
+While not sure if the list below contains the actual minimums, it will run for sure if you do have the following:
 - Python 3.0+
 - Pytorch 1.11+
 - CUDA 11.3+